shreenidhitvk/Python/README.md

 # cleanPy
 This is a utility called as **cleanPy**</br>

- Markup : *  Schedule the tool to scan for empty folders Markup : *  Logs the empty file and folders name Markup : *  Maintains the names date-wise
+ Markup : *  Schedule the tool to scan for empty folders</br>
+ Markup : *  Logs the empty file and folders name</br>
+ Markup : *  Maintains the names date-wise</br>
- Markup : *  Easy marking and deleting
+ Markup : *  Easy marking and deleting</br>